tedsluis/xiaomi-xiaofanf-s1-hacks/README.md

 ### Camera boards
 <img src="images/cam1.png" alt="cam board 1" width="800"/>

-lSC5S-B02
+* lSC5S-B02
-WYZEC2-SENPO1 V1.1
+* WYZEC2-SENPO1 V1.1
-2018-09-25
+* 2018-09-25

 <img src="images/cam2.png" alt="cam board 2" width="800"/>

 ---

 ### Connect Xiaomi Xiaofang s1 cam to a pc using a serial connection

-* Use a serial to usb convertor
+* Use a serial to usb FTDI-Adapter with 3.3V
 * Connect RX to TX, TX to RX and GND to GND
-* install a serial terminal client like 'cu', 'picocom' or 'putty'.
+* Install a serial terminal client like 'cu', 'picomco' or 'putty'.
-* confugure 115200 N1
+* Confugure the terminal client 115200 N1
+* Power up the cam.

 ---